coinbase/mesh-cli/README.md

 instead of starting validation over.
 To do so, set the `NEW_HEAD_INDEX` to the value of the last correct block.

+#### LOOKUP_BALANCE_BY_BLOCK
+_Default: true_

+It is much more efficient to reconcile balances when it is possible to lookup balances at a particular block.
+However, if your server does not support historical balance lookup, you should disable this option.
+Reconciliation will still be performed but it will rely on fetching the current balances of interesting accounts.

 ## Development
 * `make deps` to install dependencies
 * `make test` to run tests